mercadopago/devsite-docs/guides/online-payments/checkout-api/receiving-payment-by-card-core-methods-v2.en.md

 ## Sample projects

-> NOTE
->
-> Checkout API
->
-> Use our [complete integration examples](https://drive.google.com/file/d/10csLR_4NwMbXtHObxZ1Ej9fvB2Zkr7AS/view?usp=sharing) to download instantly.

-<span></span>

 > GIT
 >
 > Payment form
 >
-> If you want to deploy other technology in your server, you can [download a complete payment form sample](https://github.com/mercadopago/card-payment-sample) from GitHub.
+> If you want to deploy other technology in your server, you can [download a complete payment form sample](https://drive.google.com/file/d/10csLR_4NwMbXtHObxZ1Ej9fvB2Zkr7AS/view?usp=sharing) from GitHub.

 ## Add custom events